pmrizal/employee_attrition/README.md

 # employee_attrition

-This model was work of group where intend to finish a competition
+This model was work of group which intend to finish a competition